HOW WE GOT HERE

 The Pathways pilot program will launch in September 2023.
 Participants will be supported with individualized learning pathways, peer networks and one-on-one guidance.
 The pilot phase will allow us to deepen our understanding of what individuals and organizations need to move forward, in order to evolve and grow the program.

 This pilot project represents a significant investment in time and resources to try to do things differently.
-From its inception we have centered and woven collaboration, deep listening, holding brave space, embodying equitable relations and being accountable to our communities past present and future.
+From its inception, we have centredcentered and woven collaboration, deep listening, holding brave space, embodying equitable relations and being accountable to our communities past, present and future.

 Pathways is developed by a collaborative community of organizations and our networks that include BCMA, Arts BC, GVPTA and RAIL.
 The Pathways project is a partnership between this community and the BC Arts Council.